logicly-au/logicly.com.au/content/insights/7-tips-to-set-your-public-sector-digital-transformation-project-up-for-success.md

 ---
 title: 7 tips to set your public sector digital transformation project up for success
-description: "Digital transformation in the public sector is accelerating The global shift to digitisation is transforming the way we live and work and the Australian public sector has a crucial role to play in creating online systems that are simple, quick and safe to use."
+description: "Digital transformation in the public sector is accelerating.
+The global shift to digitisation is transforming the way we live and work and the Australian public sector has a crucial role to play in creating online systems that are simple, quick and safe to use."
 author: Adam Clarke
 jobtitle: Director/Senior Consultant/CTO